Fonxy666/texting-application/README.md

 The application implements secure practices such as JWT token, refresh token and hashed password storage, password confirmation, currently running dockerized MSSQL databases, and sensitive data is stored in the `secrets.json` file.

 #Configuration
-On the frontend side, there is no sensitive data is stored, so you don't need to specify anything by yourself.
+On the frontend side, there is no sensitive data stored, so you don't need to specify anything by yourself.

 On the backend side, sensitive data is stored in the `secrets.json` file.
 To set up the application, create a `secrets.json` file in the user profile directory:
 - Windows: %APPDATA%\microsoft\UserSecrets<userSecretsId>\secrets.json